Quick Summary

 The First War of Independence in India started in Meerut initially when the Indian military men disagreed with using the controversial cartridges and mutinied.
 The revolt spread to various northern and central Indian regions, with significant centers of resistance in Delhi, Lucknow, Kanpur, and Jhansi.
 Prominent figures included Rani Lakshmibai of Jhansi, Bahadur Shah II, Kunwar Singh, and Begum Hazrat Mahal.

-The Swadeshi Movement, aimed at boycotting British goods and accepting the idea of complete self-reliance, was particularly active in Calcutta, the eastern region, and West Bengal.
+The Swadeshi Movement aimed to boycott British goods and accept the idea of complete self-reliance, was particularly active in Calcutta, the eastern region, and West Bengal.

 The Ghadar movement was held in the United States and Canada by the Punjabi immigrants from India to warn foreigners about how oppressive British rule was in India.